What is Absinthe

 During this process, when the water hits absinthe, non-soluble components of flavoring ingredients turn the drink milky white.
 Normally, three to five parts of water are added to one part of the absinthe.

-- Pour a small quantity of absinthe in the glass.
+1. Pour a small quantity of absinthe into the glass.